georgevetticaden/hdp/reference-apps/iot-trucking-app/README.md

 ##### Install Solr (Single Node)
 1. Read through [Solr Ref Guide](https://archive.apache.org/dist/lucene/solr/ref-guide/apache-solr-ref-guide-4.10.pdf) to get an understanding of what we will be doing below.
-2. Log into the node where you installed the Maven Projects in the earlier step as root
+2. Log into the edge node where you installed the Maven Projects in the earlier step as root
 3. cd workspace
 4. mkdir solr
 5. adduser solr